-At present, the MSE program seems to have stable enrollment and graduation trends, and both the direct and indirect assessment results suggest adequate attainment of student outcomes.
-As previously detailed, the changes made so far seem to have properly addressed the issues raised in previous years.
-Faculty in the MSE program will implement the changes suggested at the 2021 CTL meeting, and will continue to monitor the impact to the assessment results over time.
+As previously detailed, the changes made so far as a result of assessment activities seem to have properly addressed the issues raised in previous years.
+Faculty in the MSE program will implement the changes suggested at the 2022 CTL meeting, and will continue to monitor the impact to the assessment results over time.